open-mmlab/mmengine/docs/en/advanced_tutorials/config.md

 ## Dump the configuration file

-The user may pass some parameters to modify some fields of the configuration file at the entry point of the training script.Therefore, we provide the `dump` method to export the changed configuration file.
+The user may pass some parameters to modify some fields of the configuration file at the entry point of the training script.
+Therefore, we provide the `dump` method to export the changed configuration file.

 Similar to reading the configuration file, the user can choose the format of the dumped file by using `cfg.dump('config.xxx')`. `dump` can also export configuration files with inheritance relationships, and the dumped files can be used independently without the files defined in `_base_`.